Toby16/system_engineering-devops/README.md

 <img src="https://raw.githubusercontent.com/Toby16/system_engineering-devops/2ac5c680e652334004726806e1094dda50ebf016/assets/system_engineering_devops.jpg" alt="System Engineering DevOps" width="500"/>
 <br /> <br />

-*This is all about the study and operation of*:
+### This is all about the study of

-        -> UNIFICATION and AUTOMATION of processes.
-        -> INFRASTRUCTURE MANAGEMENT.
-        -> APPLICATION MAINTENANCE.
-        -> SYSTEM ADMINISTRATION.
-        -> APPLICATION MANAGEMENT.
-        -> DEVOPS Tool-Chains.

-### BASH:

-        -> SHELL BASICS.
-        -> SHELL PERMISSIONS.
-        -> SHELL I/O REDIRECTIONS AND FILTERS.
-        -> SHELL INIT FILES, VARIABLES AND EXPANSIONS.
-        -> LOOPS, CONDITIONS AND PARSING
-        -> PROCESSES AND SIGNALS
+* Shell Basics, Permissions, I/O redirections and Filters, Initialization (init) Files, Variables, and Expansions.
+* Loops, Conditions, and Parsing.
+* Unification and Automation of `Processes` and `Signals`.